adinger/mapreduce-basics-tutorial/README.md

 ```

 ### 5. Reduce
 A Reducer can make multiple reduce() calls (in a for loop, essentially), and reduces them into a lesser number of outputs.
 N inputs, N or less outputs.
-Remember, a Reducer can receive multiple groups of items, and one reduce() call within a Reducer receives only one group.
-The actual reducing computation is implemented within a reduce() call.
+Remember, a Reducer can receive multiple groups of items, and one reduce() call inside a Reducer receives only one group.
+In a Java MapReduce application, each Reducer runs in its own JVM on the node to which it's assigned.
+The reducing logic is implemented within a reduce() call.
 For our fruit counting example, we want each reduce() call to sum up the counts of the fruit it's assigned.

 ```
 reducer_1: